lhohan/tech-radar/README.md

 - Publish locally
 - Use Coursier to build the executable, e.g. `cs bootstrap io.github.lhohan::tech-radar-from-csv:0.1.1 --standalone -o techradar -f`
 - Upload the release for the version

+### Documentation

+- mkdocs + gh-pages (branch)
+  - Deploy: `mkdocs gh-deploy`
+- Hosted on AWS using [Amplify](https://us-east-2.console.aws.amazon.com/amplify/)

+### Some technical notes:

+- This project is developed using `Scala` and `sbt`.
+It is not aimed to be the cleanest project and is used to

+1. serve its purpose: generate a radar from the commandline relatively easy
+2. experiment with build tooling and implementation
+   1. research: sbt configuration completely managed by a local sbt plugin